stanley-1/tp/docs/UserGuide.md

 As you explore the features that SociaLite has to offer, look out for these boxes:

-This box tells you the acceptable fields that you can provide for a particular command:
+The blue boxes tell you the acceptable fields that you can provide for a particular command:

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**